-When using Curio's connected figures feature to automatically connect figures together with lines, the default line color is black and the default line dash pattern (when Command+Shift+Option is pressed) is a 2 (meaning 2 pixels on, 2 pixels off, repeat).
-These values can be overridden.
-The dash pattern is of the format: pixelsOn{,pixelsOff,pixelsOff,pixelsOff}, such as "5,3,2,3,2,3"
+The default line dash pattern (when Command+Shift+Option is pressed) is a 2 (meaning 2 pixels on, 2 pixels off, repeat).
+The dash pattern is of the format: pixelsOnf,pixelsOff,pixelsOn,pixelsOff, such as "5,3,2,3,2,3".